mitchell-pritchett/pdse_ai_workshop/README.md

 Original: https://github.com/oreilly-japan/deep-learning-from-scratch.git

 ---
-***NOTICE: Before using a Colab notebook, please make a copy of them to your google drive before you modify!***
+***NOTICE: Before using a Colab notebook, please make a copy to your google drive before you modify!***